 2. Phishing scams

 Be cautious of unsolicited emails that looks like it's from your bank, a Bitcoin exchange, or wallet provider.
 The email contains a link that takes you to a site that looks almost identical to the exchange or wallet you usually use but is actually a scam site.

 - Always double-check URLs to make sure you’re visiting the genuine website.

 - Before clicking an email link, use your right-click to copy the URL and paste it into a separate notepad to double-check that it goes to the right place.

 - Never type in your seed words or private keys anywhere online.
-Use password managers such as LastPass or 1Password, which will not auto-fill your password into scam websites.
+Use password managers such as 1Password, which will not auto-fill your password into scam websites.

 - Never disclose your passwords to anyone.